hzeller/rpi-rgb-led-matrix/utils/README.md

 The video viewer allows to play common video formats on the RGB matrix (just the picture, no sound).

+This is currently doing a software decode; if you are familiar with the av libraries, a pull request that adds hardware deocding is welcome.

-Note, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker.
+Right now, this is CPU intensive and decoding can result in an output that is not smooth or presents flicker.
 If you observe that, it is suggested to do one of these:

   - Transcode the video first to the width and height of the final output size.
   - If you use tools such as [youtube-dl] to acquire the video, tell it